kahunacohen/real-world-fp/README.md

 ### Making the Tabular Data Structure

-Next in our pipeline is transforming the employee objects to a two-dimensional array that represents a table.
+Next on our to-do list is transforming the employee objects to a two-dimensional array that represents a table.
 We want to return an array of arrays, each sub-array a row of the table.

 Our earlier implementation is problematic for several reasons.
 Let's revisit it: